Krejcikova and Ram win 2nd Australian Open title in 3 years

-MELBOURNE, Australia (AP) — Barbora Krajcikova and Rajeev Ram have made the perfect odd-year pairing at the Australian Open, adding the 2021 mixed doubles title to the one they shared in 2019.
+MELBOURNE, Australia (AP) — Barbora Krejcikova and Rajeev Ram have made the perfect odd-year pairing at the Australian Open, adding the 2021 mixed doubles title to the one they shared in 2019.

-For Krajcikova, it’s three in a row.
+For Krejcikova, it’s three in a row.

 She and Ram were in control from the start in a 6-1, 6-4 win Saturday over Australian wild cards Matt Ebden and Sam Stosur.

+It was a remarkable run, particularly considering Krejcikova and Ram were among the 72 players forced into a hard lockdown for at least two weeks during quarantine after passengers on their charter flights tested positive to COVID-19 after arriving in Australia.

-“It’s an amazing feeling,” Krajcikova said.
+“It’s an amazing feeling,” Krejcikova said.
 “I’m so grateful that we were able to get back together.”

-Krajcikova won her first Australian title with Ram two years ago and with Croatia’s Nikola Mektic last year.
+Krejcikova won her first Australian title with Ram two years ago and with Croatia’s Nikola Mektic last year.

 “We had a year off as a team, but she didn’t have a year off — she won this thing last year, so that’s three years running for her,” Ram said.
 “Amazing job.
 Pleasure to play with her, always.”

-It was a virus — not related to COVID-19 — that temporarily broke up the successful partnership a month prior to the 2020 Australian Open.
+It was a virus that temporarily broke up the successful partnership a month prior to the 2020 Australian Open.

 “I was sick here in December that year and I didn’t think it was a good idea to try to play mixed doubles as well,” said Ram, who won the men’s doubles title last year with Joe Salisbury.

-That puts him in contention for a doubles double at Melbourne Park.
-The 36-year-old American and Salisbury will be trying to defend the title in the doubles final Sunday against Croatia’s Ivan Dodig and Slovakia’s Filip Polasek.
+That puts the veteran American in contention for a doubles double at Melbourne Park.
+Ram and Salisbury will be trying to defend the doubles title in Sunday’s final against Croatia’s Ivan Dodig and Slovakia’s Filip Polasek.

-Krajcikova missed her chance at a double when she and fellow Czech Katerina Siniakova lost the women’s doubles final on Friday to second-seeded Elise Mertens and Aryna Sabalenka.
+Krejcikova missed her chance at a double when she and fellow Czech Katerina Siniakova lost the women’s doubles final on Friday to second-seeded Elise Mertens and Aryna Sabalenka.

 She said she put that out of her mind as soon as possible, aiming for another title.